millerthegorilla/artisan_scripts/README.md

 log file directories are volume mounted into the same host dir from the swag container and the django container:
     log files -> $HOME/$PROJECT_NAME/logs

-django code resides at -> /opt/$PROJECT_NAME/ which is a symbolic link to the code inside the django_artisan repo, whereever you have cloned that to.
+django code resides at -> /opt/$PROJECT_NAME/ which is a symbolic link to the code inside the django_artisan repo, wherever you have cloned that to.

+When the scripts have finished running, you will need to open your firewall ports 80 and 443, and make sure that your router firewall is forwarding those two ports to your machine's ip address.

+If you make any changes to the code base, and need to reload the server, you can run the script 'reload.sh'.
+This will kill the gunicorn process and run it from fresh and then start and stop the swag container to reload nginx.